+This is a recipe for poached shrimp.
 This is one of those very special recipes.
 Every bite a treat.
 The cream sauce is simmered and reduced using chicken broth and saffron.
 Rich, savory and elegant and wonderful.
 Dragging each bite through the silky cream leads to a delightful pairing of flavors.
 Give this Ale Poached Shrimp in Saffron Cream Sauce a try.

 I finally broke down and paid $10 for a pinch of saffron at the market.
 I can’t tell you how many times I’ve had it in my hand and wondered if the cost really justified the flavor.
 Would it really add that much of a difference to my recipe?
 When I saw this Ale Poached Shrimp in Saffron Cream Sauce recipe over at Food and Wine, I knew it was time to break the bank and give it try.
 Just like the $600 I spent on Rolling Stones Tickets, let me say this, it was worth every single penny.